mongodb/docs/source/includes/list-table-alert-notification-methods.rst

    * - |service| Project

-     - Sends the alert to users with specific roles in the project, either by email or text message.
+     - Sends the alert by email or text message to users with specific roles in the Project.

-       - Select the Project roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Project to receive the alert.
+       1. Select the Project roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Project to receive the alert.

-       - Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |mms| user's account.
+       2. Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| Project user in their :ref:`Account page <profile-page>`.

-       - Select :guilabel:`Email` to send these alerts to the email address configured for each |mms| user's account.
+       3. Select :guilabel:`Email` to send these alerts to the email address configured for each |service| Project user in their :ref:`Account page <profile-page>`.
           :guilabel:`Email` is checked by default.

    * - |service| Organization

-     - Sends the alert to users with specific roles in the organization, either by email or text message.
+     - Sends the alert by email or text message to users with specific roles in the Organization.

-       - Select the Organization roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Organization to receive the alert.
+       1. Select the Organization roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Organization to receive the alert.

-       - Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |mms| user's account.
+       2. Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| Organization user in their :ref:`Account page <profile-page>`.

-       - Select :guilabel:`Email` to send these alerts to the email address configured for each |mms| user's account.
+       3. Select :guilabel:`Email` to send these alerts to the email address configured for each |service| Organization user in their :ref:`Account page <profile-page>`.
           :guilabel:`Email` is checked by default.

    * - |service| User

-     - Sends the alert to a |service| user, either by email or text message.
+     - Sends the alert by email or text message to a specified
+       |service| user.

-       - Check :guilabel:`SMS` to send these alerts to the mobile number configured for the |service| user's account.
+       1. Select :guilabel:`SMS` to send these alerts to the mobile number configured for the |service| user in their :ref:`Account page <profile-page>`.

-       - Check :guilabel:`Email` to send these alerts to the email address configured for the |service| user's account.
+       2. Select :guilabel:`Email` to send these alerts to the email address configured for the |service| user in their :ref:`Account page <profile-page>`.
           :guilabel:`Email` is checked by default.

    * - Email